lsst/LDM-135/index.rst

 projects announced in the last few years seem to confirm them, including Viper, Viper2 and Cobra (XML) and pureScale (OLTP).

-.. _drizzle:
+.. _db-drizzle:

 Drizzle
 -------

-Drizzle [48] is a fork from the MySQL Database, the fork was done shortly after the announcement of the acquisition of MySQL by Oracle (April 2008).
-Drizzle is lighter than MySQL: most advanced features such as partitioning, triggers and many others have been removed (the code base was trimmed from over a million lines down to some 300K, it has also been well modularized).
-Drizzle's main focus is on the cloud market.
+`Drizzle`_ is a fork from the MySQL Database, the fork was done shortly after the announcement of the acquisition of MySQL by Oracle (April 2008). `Drizzle`_ is lighter than MySQL: most advanced features such as partitioning, triggers and many others have been removed (the code base was trimmed from over a million lines down to some 300K, it has also been well modularized). `Drizzle`_'s main focus is on the cloud market.
 It runs on a single server, and there are no plans to implement shared-nothing architecture.
-To achieve shared-nothing architecture, Drizzle has hooks for an opaque sharding key to be passed through client, proxy, server, and storage layers, but this feature is still under development, and might be limited to hash-based sharding.
+To achieve shared-nothing architecture, `Drizzle`_ has hooks for an opaque sharding key to be passed through client, proxy, server, and storage layers, but this feature is still under development, and might be limited to hash-based sharding.

 Default engine is InnoDB.
-MyISAM engine is not part of Drizzle, it is likely MariaDB engine will become a replacement for MyISAM.
+MyISAM engine is not part of `Drizzle`_, it is likely MariaDB engine will become a replacement for MyISAM.

-Drizzle’s first GA release occurred in March 2011.
+`Drizzle`_\ ’s first GA release occurred in March 2011.

-We have discussed the details of Drizzle with key Drizzle architects and developers, including Brian Aker (the chief architect), and most developers and users present at the Drizzle developers meeting in April 2008.
+We have discussed the details of `Drizzle`_ with key `Drizzle`_ architects and developers, including Brian Aker (the chief architect), and most developers and users present at the `Drizzle`_ developers meeting in April 2008.

-.. _greenplum:
+.. _sec-greenplum:

 Greenplum
 ---------